 Ah, spring.
 Gone are the depressing wintry months and in comes the shower of gorgeous trees and its flowers blooming in the warmer weather.
 Except we live in a tropical, humid climate and the year-round bougainvilleas are just about as close as we can get to the transient cherry blossoms elsewhere.

-We’d very much prefer to frolic around the parks of Japan amidst an endless sea of sakura, but unfortunately, not all countries are ready to welcome visitors yet.
+We’d very much prefer to frolic around the parks of Japan amidst an endless sea of sakura, but unfortunately, Singapore has yet to establish a Vaccinated Travel Lane (VTL) with the country just yet.

-Thankfully for us, there are a ton of other places around the world that we can still visit to catch the fickle but highly Instagrammable pink blooms — we’re talking from nearer countries such as South Korea, to further destinations in Europe and America.
+Thankfully for us, there’s a ton of other places around the world that we can still visit to catch the fickle but highly Instagrammable pink blooms — we’re talking from nearer countries such as South Korea, to further destinations in Europe and America.

-The best places for the cherry blossom season around the world outside Japan:
+Here are the best places for cherry blossoms around the world this year besides Japan:

 When travelling to England during the spring, you don’t have to look far if you’re seeking out some of the flushed petals in full bloom.
 If you’re in London, there are plenty of locales to spot the candy floss-hued arches: Greenwich Park, Kew Gardens, and Kensington Gardens are some of your best bets in the city to grab a couple of shots of the beautiful flowers for your next IG post.